JohnGC1510/milestone_project_4/README.md

 ### **Customer Goals**
 - Feel satisfied with the benefits of being a gym member
-- Finding a gym to to begin training at
+- Finding a gym to begin training at
 - Easy to sign up too and cancel a class.
 - It is easy to checkout from the store and complete my purchases quickly
 ## Table of Contents